All the best, Seattle day trips are right at your fingertips. Discover how you can maximize the time that you have as

 If you like shellfish, Whidbey Island is home to the famous Penn Cove mussels.
-They are so plump and juicy and you can find them on most restaurant menus for breakfast lunch and dinner.
+They are plump and juicy, and you can find them on most restaurant menus for breakfast, lunch, and dinner.

-One of our favorite things to do on Whidbey Island is walk around the little shops in Coupeville.
+One of our favorite things to do on Whidbey Island is walking around the little shops in Coupeville.
 They have an indie bookstore, a super cool toy shop, and a store that sells all kinds of Dutch food and gift items.

-If you’d like to make a weekend out of it, Whidbey Island has a lot of boutique hotels, like the recently renovated Captain Whidbey Inn and the historical Fort Casey Inn.
+If you’d like to make a weekend out of it, Whidbey Island has many boutique hotels, like the recently renovated Captain Whidbey Inn and the historical Fort Casey Inn.
 There are also plenty of quaint Airbnb options.

 10. National Park Mount Rainier

 Recommended by Amy from Oceans to Alpines

 If you are tired of the bustling city, then one of the best Seattle Day Trips is to the nearby national park, Mount Rainier.